About Wildlife in our Community

 The Board’s general wildlife recommendations are as follows:

 - Do NOT feed wildlife.
 Wildlife experts recommend not putting out feed for deer.
 This poses more danger to the deer than you might expect.
 Many sources have indicated that “deer corn” can be contaminated by aflatoxin, which can cause illness and death to deer and other wildlife.
 The feed also tends to make deer congregate, thereby facilitating the spread of diseases such as chronic wasting disease.
-Feeding deer additionally draws bears, coyotes and other less desirable types of wildlife to the area.
+Feeding deer additionally draws bears, coyotes, and other less desirable types of wildlife to the area.

 - Keep pets indoors, and on a leash when outdoors.
-Letting pets roam exposes them to all kinds of diseases and possible attack from wildlife.
+Letting pets roam exposes them to all kinds of diseases and possible attacks from wildlife.
 Do not leave food outside for pets or other animals such as feral cats.

 The WV Department of Natural Resources has published a new PDF brochure about Nuisance Black Bears in West Virginia.

 Bears, like all wildlife, are seeking and are attracted to food.
 Pet food, animal feed, and bird feed are examples of items that attract bears.
-Even smells originating from food inside a house, garage, shed, or trash cans can attract bears, which have a keen sense of smell.
+Even smells originating from the food inside a house, garage, shed, or trash cans can attract bears, which have a keen sense of smell.
 Bears and other wildlife should not be approached, and we should take all practical measures to discourage them from becoming aggressive.

 Reported incidents in our area include bears tearing screens, damaging bird feeders, and emptying trash cans.
 Bears and other wildlife should not be approached, and we should take all practical measures to discourage them from becoming aggressive.
 Bears are very active in early spring and late fall.